MeCuping/DLP-LoRA/README.md

 ### 1. Prepare LLMs & Classifier Model

 - First, choose the LLM you would like to use and place it in `./BasicModel/LLMs`.
-You can obtain `albert` and `roberta-distil` through Hugging Face.
+You can use `albert` and `roberta-distil` as the classifier plugin through Hugging Face.

 ### 2. Prepare Datasets